jldimond/Coral-CpG-ratio-MS/results.md

 _**Annotation**_

 For *P. damicornis* and *S. pistillata* transcriptomes, 2892 and 138 putative *Symbiodinium* sequences were removed from the transcriptomes, respectively.
 Comparisons of the six coral transcriptomes to the UniProt/Swiss-Prot database resulted in annotation of 26% to 47% of the contigs in each transcriptome (Table 3).
-Notebooks detailing the procedures generating these results can be found at https://github.com/jldimond/Coral-CpG-ratio-MS/tree/master/ipynb.

 Table 3.
 Transcriptome annotation results.